Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery: Ensembles of DTI Prediction Models

 \subsection{Ensemble Framework}

-The proposed ensemble framework is derived from \textit{Bagging}, which learns multiple models based on diverse sampled training subsets.
+The proposed ensemble framework learns multiple models based on diverse sampled training subsets.
 To adapt it to the DTI prediction task, the proposed framework needs to be modified in the following aspects: adjusting the sampled training subsets generation in the training phase as well as adding dynamic ensemble selection and similarity vector projection processes in the prediction phase.

 The pseudo code of training an ensemble model is shown in Algorithm \ref{al:Train_E}.
 In the training phase, the sampling probabilities for drugs and targets, denoted as $\bm{p}^d \in \mathbb{R}^n$ and $\bm{p}^t \in \mathbb{R}^m$, are initially computed (Algorithm \ref{al:Train_E}, line 2-3), where $\sum_{i=1}^n p^d_i =1$ and $\sum_{j=1}^m p^t_j =1$.
 The calculation of the sampling probabilities is different in each of the three methods and will be illustrated in Section \ref{sec:sampling_probability}.
 Then, $q$ base models are trained iteratively.
 For the $i$-th base model, the $nR$ sized drug subset $D^i$ is sampled from $D$ without replacement according to $\bm{p}^d$ (Algorithm \ref{al:Train_E}, line 5), i.e. drugs with larger sampling probability have a greater chance to be added to $D^i$, where $R$ is a user-specified sampling ratio controlling the number of selected drugs.
 In a similar way, the $mR$ sized target subset $T^i$ is derived from $T$ based on $\bm{p}^t$ (Algorithm \ref{al:Train_E}, line 6).
 In the next step, based on the $D^i$ and $T^i$, we form a training subset which consists of a drug similarity sub-matrix $\bm{S}^{di}$ retaining similarities between drugs in $D^i$, a target similarity sub-matrix $\bm{S}^{ti}$ preserving the similarities between targets in $T^i$ and an interaction sub-matrix $\bm{Y}^i$ storing interactions involving both $D^i$ and $T^i$ (Algorithm \ref{al:Train_E}, line 7).
 Finally, the base model $M_i$ is trained on the obtained training subset (Algorithm \ref{al:Train_E}, line 8).